jfdh/website/pages/services/index.md

 We will review it as soon as possible (usually takes a day or two)

-### What's the catch?

-- There is a 10% commission on all revenue of a collective for being the Fiscal Sponsor (meaning that we take care of your accounting and hold the money on your behalf).
-On top of that there are also fees for collecting money with credit card (1.9% + €0.25 per transaction)
-- Out of this 10% commission, half of it (5%) goes to BrusselsTogether ASBL/VZW to pay for things that make more sense to spend together, such as accounting services.
-As a contributor, you will have your say in how we should spend that common budget.
-The other 5% goes to the platform [OpenCollective.com](https://OpenCollective.com) (which is [open source](https://github.com/opencollective/opencollective)).
+### How much does it cost?

+- BrusselsTogether is a non profit (ASBL).
+To cover our costs we decided together to charge 10%.
+The "profit" goes into a participatory budget where we can all decide how to reinvest that money to improve the community.
+The more collectives we will be, the cheaper it will be for all of us (and we could lower that commission over time).
+You can [follow our budget in full transparency here](https://opencollective.com/brusselstogether).
+- If you are raising money online:
+  - there is an additional credit card processing fee (1.9% + €0.25 per transaction)
+  - there is a 5% crowdfunding fee (included in the 10%) that goes to the Open Collective Platform (which is [open source](https://github.com/opencollective/opencollective)).
 - You can't hire employees (but you can hire independent workers).